 Enable each PCB 3D Video output whose specified 3D movie you want to have published by the Video output container.

-Generate Content button - at the right of the Video output container (shortcut, F9) - or right-click on the container and select Generate Video.
+Then, click the Generate Content button to the right of the Video output container (shortcut, F9) or right-click on the container then select Generate Video.
 Publication will proceed and the video(s) will be generated and stored in the specified folder.
-If you have chosen to open the video after export, it will open and start playing - provided you have the necessary software installed.
+If you have chosen to open the video after export, it will open and start playing provided you have the necessary software installed.